Vcare Smart Security System Test

 The individual sensors are added via the app.
 Each module has its own QR code.
 Within the app you scan this and the module is immediately attached to the system.
 Each module can be named individually so that they can be distinguished.

 The sensor consists of a magnet and a transmitter.
 The separate parts can be attached with enclosed adhesive pads.
 An LED indicator on the transmitter unit indicates a tripped alarm.
 The trigger range is 2cm.
 In the test, the window sensor has worked consistently and detected removal from the transmitter.
 As soon as the battery of the sensor weakens you will receive a notification about the app.

 This module also has an LED indicator.
 Behind the lens hides an infrared sensor.
 In the test I was able to cover a complete room length of about 15 meters with the sensor.
 If you open the housing, you can use a jumper to activate a test mode, which you can use to test the sensor.
 In addition there is a normal operating mode and an "office mode", with much passenger traffic.

 With this compact box, the alarm can be armed, turned off and you can activate the home mode.
 An SOS emergency button calls a pre-defined number.

-The camera included in the set is a WiFi IP camera that captures videos with a maximum of 1280 × 720 pixels.
-The maximum frame rate is 30 frames per second.
-Recordings can be saved directly to an SD card or retrieved via the app.
+The camera included in the set is a WiFi IP camera that records videos with a maximum of 1280x720 pixels.
+The maximum refresh rate is 30 frames per second.
+Recordings can be saved directly to an SD card or accessed via the app.
 In addition, the camera has a microphone and a speaker.
-The camera can be rotated horizontally by 355 °, tilt vertically by 120 °.
+The camera can be turned horizontally by 355 °, tilted vertically by 120 °.

 The camera is configured and controlled via the Vcare app.
 In addition to WiFi, the camera can also connect with a LAN cable that comes with the delivery.
 Night photography is also possible because of the 8 infrared LEDs.